Cecchetti method: Australia

 is committed to keeping alive and raising the profile of the Cecchetti method of classical ballet and its training system throughout the world.

-Today, the Cecchetti method is used at The Australian Ballet School, Victorian College for the Arts, and Queensland School of Excellence.
+Today, the Cecchetti method is used at The Australian Ballet School, Victorian College for the Arts, and Queensland School of Excellence, and Xcel Dance Studios in Adelaide, South Australia.

 United Kingdom

 The Cecchetti teaching method was vital in the development of Classical Ballet in the United Kingdom and contributed heavily to modern-day British teaching methods.
 Enrico Cecchetti and his wife opened a ballet school in London in 1918, and his pupils included some of the most influential names in British ballet, many also influencing ballet throughout the world.

 Dame Marie Rambert was a former pupil and colleague of Cecchetti, who also established a professional ballet school teaching his methods.
 This led to the formation of the UK's first ballet company, which survives today as the country's oldest established dance company, although it is now known as Rambert Dance Company and specialises in contemporary dance.
 The school also remains and is known as the Rambert School of Ballet and Contemporary Dance.
 Dame Ninette de Valois was a colleague of Cecchetti during her professional career with the Ballets Russes.
 She established The Royal Ballet in London, with many of the companies early dancers being pupils of Cecchetti.
 The Cecchetti method was also favoured by de Valois when she formed the Royal Ballet School.
 Phyllis Bedells, another Cecchetti pupil, would also play an important role in the teaching of ballet in Britain, as a founder member of the Royal Academy of Dance, which today is a classical ballet teaching examination board.